TeamChallengeGroup2/TeamChallenge/README.md

 ####  DSC calculation results:
 !['Results of testing'](figures/test_dice.png)

-Finally, in section eight *(line 161-201)* the ejection fraction for each testing patient is calculated twice.
-Once based upon the segmenting done by the model and once based upon the ground truth manually made by experts.
+Finally, in section eight *(line 161-217)* the ejection fraction for each testing patient is calculated three times.
+Once based upon the segmenting done by the model, once based upon the post-processing (using the biggest_region_3D() function from Data.py) of that prediction and once based upon the ground truth manually made by experts.

 #### LVEF calculation results: